tdulcet/AutoPrimeNet/README.md

-This program will automatically get and register assignments, report assignment progress and results, upload proof files to and download certification starting values from PrimeNet for the Mlucas, GpuOwl/PRPLL, CUDALucas, mfaktc and mfakto GIMPS programs.
+This program will automatically get and register assignments, report assignment progress and results, upload proof files to and download certification starting values from PrimeNet for the Mlucas, GpuOwl, PRPLL, CUDALucas, mfaktc and mfakto GIMPS programs.
 It can get assignments and report results to mersenne.ca for exponents above the PrimeNet limit of 1G.
 It also saves its configuration to a 'prime.ini' file by default, so it is only